lewis-hue/End-to-End-Data-Architecture-and-Analytics-Pipeline-on-AWS/README.md

 **Description:**

-Once the data is migrated, it is queried using **Amazon Athena**, a serverless interactive query service that allows for quick analysis of data stored in S3.
+Once the data is migrated to a queryable database, **Amazon Athena** is used to run interactive SQL queries directly on data stored in Amazon S3.
+Athena enables fast, serverless querying capabilities on large datasets, reducing the time to gain insights.

-Athena queries are written using SQL and help analyze key metrics such as average transaction amount, loan activity, and repayment ratios by county.

 **Impact:**

-- Provides fast and scalable querying capabilities on large datasets.
-- Reduces the time required to run queries by eliminating the need for traditional ETL processing.
+- **Fast Querying**: Quickly processes large datasets without the need for complex infrastructure.
+- **Cost-Effective**: Serverless architecture eliminates the need for managing query infrastructure.

 **Importance:**

-Athena enables the extraction of actionable insights from large datasets without the need for provisioning servers or complex infrastructure.
+Athena simplifies querying large datasets, providing fast access to actionable insights for decision-making.

 ---